KennyVilella/excavator_simulator_mujoco/model/excavator/README.md

 | **K**  | (0.454, 0, 0) |

 ## Model pose

-A typical excavator has four degrees of freedom (when excluding locomotion), so that its pose can be fully described by setting its four active joints.
+A typical excavator has four degrees of freedom in addition to locomotion.
+Its pose can therefore be fully described by setting the state of its four active joints.
 The four active joints are:

 (1) The rotation of the chassis relative to the caterpillar.

 (2) The boom rotation.

 (3) The arm rotation.

 (4) The bucket rotation.

 The first active joint is straightforward to set and will not be discussed.